AdobeDocs/experience-manager-65.en/help/sites-administering/campaignstandard.md

 ## Create an AEM-Specific Email Delivery Template in Campaign {#aem-email-delivery-template}

 By default, AEM is not enabled in Adobe Campaign’s email templates.
 You must configure a new email delivery template that can be used to create emails using AEM content.
-To create an AEM-specific email delivery template follow these steps.
+To create an AEM-specific email delivery template, follow these steps.

 1. Log into Adobe Campaign as an administrator.